Pham-Ngoc-Huy/GA_JSSP/note.md

 ## 🧠 Insights

-- The **inventory time** highlights how early-completed parts may incur waiting cost.
+- The **inventory time** highlights how early-completed rangeN may incur waiting cost.
 - The `x` variables help enforce safe sequencing of operations using the same resource.
 - No resource conflict was found — this validates your constraints are functioning properly